VirgilSecurity/virgil-e3kit-x/README.md

 - Public keys cache features
 - Access encrypted data from multiple user devices
 - Easy setup and integration into new or existing projects
--  One-to-one chat with perfect forward secrecy using the Double Ratchet algorithm
+-  One-to-one channel with perfect forward secrecy using the Double Ratchet algorithm

 ## Installation